tugayesilyurt/spring-zipkin-cassandra/README.md

-# Docker Compose Spring Eureka,Spring Cloud API Gateway,FeignClient Example
+# Docker Compose Spring Boot,Zipkin and Cassandra storage example ( also using DTO mapper )

 ## Run the System
 We can easily run the whole with only a single command: